refractionPOINT/lce_doc/docs/data_visualization.md

 #### Source

 When a Sensor ID is selected the Source tab will display the following data.
-It also provides a link into the Historical Insight UI at the time when the initial object was seen.
+It also provides a link into the Historical Insight UI at the time when the initial object was observed.

 * Hostname
-* Last Seen Timestamo
+* Last Seen Timestamp
 * Enrollment Timestamp
 * External IP
 * Internal IP